Wantage (UK Parliament constituency): History

-The constituency was created for the 1983 general election further to the Third Periodic Review of Westminster Constituencies.
-This followed on from the reorganisation of local government under the Local Government Act 1972 which came in to force in April 1974.
-This saw the bulk of the area represented by the constituency of Abingdon in Berkshire being transferred to Oxfordshire.
+The constituency was created for the 1983 general election further to the Third Periodic Review of Westminster constituencies.
+This followed on from the reorganisation of local government under the Local Government Act 1972 which came into force in April 1974, and saw the bulk of the area represented by the constituency of Abingdon in Berkshire being transferred to Oxfordshire.
 Under the Review, the majority of the Abingdon constituency formed the new constituency of Wantage, with the town of Abingdon-on-Thames and areas to the west of Oxford being included in the new constituency of Oxford West and Abingdon.

 The first MP for Wantage was Robert Jackson, who served as a junior minister under both Margaret Thatcher and John Major.
 Jackson defected to the Labour Party in 2005 shortly before standing down as an MP for the 2005 general election.
-At that election, Ed Vaizey was elected as MP for Wantage and 2010-2016 held the post of Minister for Culture, Communications and Creative Industries.
+At that election, Ed Vaizey was elected as the MP for Wantage and between 2010 and 2016 held the post of Minister for Culture, Communications and Creative Industries.

 Ed Vaizey served as MP for Wantage until the 2019 general election whereby Vaizey announced that he would be standing down.
 Shortly prior to this, Vaizey had the Conservative whip removed after voting against Prime Minister Boris Johnson on 3 September 2019.
 Vaizey had the Conservative whip restored on 29 October 2019.
 This meant that, for a brief time, Wantage was represented by an independent MP.
 David Johnston was selected as the Conservative candidate to represent Wantage and was duly elected as the new MP for Wantage at the 2019 general election.

-The seat, including its forerunner, has been won by Conservative Party candidates since 1924.
+The seat, including its forerunner, was won by Conservative Party candidates since 1924.
 The 2015 result made the seat the 76th-safest of the Conservative Party's 331 seats by percentage of majority.

 All five parties' candidates achieved more than the deposit-retaining threshold of 5% of the vote in 2015.
 Social Democrat candidate Winifred Tumin won the largest third-party share of the vote to date, in the 1983 election — 32.3% of the vote.